The Equality of Men and Women

 For thousands of years men and women have been treated differently, not just because of their different roles, but because the male gender has been seen as having more intrinsic value than the female.
 Men and boys have also used their superior physical strength to control and get advantage over women and girls, but is this what God designed or intends to happen?

-Note 1: The Hebrew word “adam” (pronounced “ah-dahm”) has become a male name in English, but in its original, Hebrew usage can refer to or mean four different things:
+Note 2: The Hebrew word “adam” (pronounced “ah-dahm”) has become a male name in English, but in its original, Hebrew usage can refer to or mean three different things:

 1. Mankind in general (that is, males and females), Genesis 1:26,27

-2. The first man who was the husband of Eve.
-Genesis 3:21
+3. The first male as we know it, who was the husband of Eve.
+Genesis 3:17, 21

-The Hebrew text, and English and other language translations, do not separate or readily identify these meanings, but we can learn to recognise what is meant by looking at the context.
-In some verses I have substituted the Hebrew form “adam” to help clarify the translation.
+English and other language translations do not separate or readily identify these different meanings, but we can learn to recognise what is meant by looking at the context.
+In some verses I have substituted the Hebrew form, such as 'the adam', to help clarify the translation's meaning as shown in the original documents.

 1. Men and women were equal at Creation.

 There is no hierarchy between Father, Son and Holy Spirit - They have different functions but are united in spirit.
-(See point 4 for a brief description of what each member of the Godhead does.)
+(See Point 4 for a brief description of what each member of the Godhead does.)
 In this sense there is also meant to be no hierarchy between men and women, where one has the right to dominate over the other.
+The Father does not rule over Holy Spirit or the Son - They work together for a common goal.

 2. Equal in authority and position.